- About ESA

 Journal of Integrated Pest Management is accepting manuscripts for review.
 Refer to the JIPM instructions for authors for information on submitting a manuscript.
 Publication fees are listed below.
 All submissions must be made online using the JIPM ScholarOne website at http://mc.manuscriptcentral.com/jipm.

 Journal of Integrated Pest Management is an open access, online-only journal, freely available to anyone.
-Journal issues are published quarterly, but accepted articles will be posted online as soon as they have been copy edited and proofed by the author.
+The journal is published continously throughout the year, with articles posted online as soon as they have been copy edited and proofed by the author.

 Please click here for the journal's editors and editorial board.